isomerpages/gb-assist/pages/solutionrepo/solution302.md

 ---
-title: Automated Dough Filler/Depositor
+title: Automated Oxygen Scavenger Dispenser
 permalink: /productivity-solutions-grant/solutionrepo/solution302
 ---

 #### Description

-An automatic depositor portions dough, fillings and batters onto moving or stationary lines.
-Portions will all be of consistent size no matter who operates the machine.
+Oxygen scavengers work by absorbing the ambient moisture.
+These scavengers are put into small packets and inserted alongside the packaged product.

+An oxygen scavenger dispenser works by integrating with a production line and automatically inserting these oxygen scavenger packets with each packaged product.

-Grant support: 80% of cost of equipment, up to $20,000 grant
+Grant support: 80% of cost of equipment, up to $30,000 grant

 #### Details of Solution